Gu Kaizhi: Biography

-Gu Kaizhi was born in Wuxi (in modern Jiangsu) where his father served in the imperial secretariat as an assistant.
+Gu Kaizhi was born in Wuxi (in modern Jiangsu) where his father Gu Yuezhi served in the imperial secretariat as an assistant.
+(Note: Gu Yuezhi has a short biography in vol.77 of Jin Shu, just after the biography of his superior Yin Hao; Gu Kaizhi has a biography in vol.92 of the same work.)
 At about nineteen he was employed as aide to the Grand Marshal Huan Wen.
 He held a succession of minor official posts under various leaders of the Eastern Jin court.

-One emperor under whom Gu Kaizhi served was Huan Xuan.
+One emperor under whom Gu Kaizhi served was Huan Xuan (son of Huan Wen).
 An enthusiastic art collector, ahead of his accession Huan Xuan ordered a big boat to store paintings and other treasures so that they could be easily transported to safety in case of war.
 Gu Kaizhi entrusted to the emperor a sealed chest with his most precious works.
 The emperor broke open the box, stole the paintings, then repaired and returned it to the artist with the seals intact.
 Upon discovering his loss, Gu Kaizhi said that "the marvelous works partook of divine power, transformed themselves and vanished, like men ascending to join the immortals."

 Works

 The Admonitions of the Instructress to the Court Ladies (女史箴圖)

-This painting, dated between the 6th and 8th century AD—probably an early Tang dynasty copy—illustrates nine stories from a political satire about Empress Jia Nanfeng written by Zhang Hua (ca. 232–302).
+This painting, dated between the 6th and 8th century AD—probably an early Tang dynasty copy—illustrates nine stories from a political satire about Empress Jia Nanfeng written by Zhang Hua (c.232 – May 300).
 Beginning in the eighth century, many collectors and emperors left seals, poems, and comments on the scroll.
 The Admonitions scroll was stored in the emperor's treasure until it was looted by the British army in the Boxer Uprising in 1900.
 Now it is in the British Museum collection, missing the first three scenes.
 There is another surviving copy of this painting, made during the Song dynasty and is now held in the Palace Museum in Beijing.
 The Song version is complete in twelve scenes.

 The painting is on silk and is a polychrome.
 "The figures, whose countenances are at once solemn and tranquil, are described with a thin, unmodulated brush-line....
 The brush-mode...has been described as 'spring silkworms spitting silk'".

-Nymph of the Luo River (洛神賦)
+Nymph of the Luo River (洛神賦圖)

 Nymph of the Luo River is a painting by Gu which illustrates a poem written by Cao Zhi (192–232).
 It survives in five copies dating to the Song and Ming dynasties.
 One copy is now held in the Palace Museum in Beijing, one copy in the National Palace Museum in Taipei and another one is now at the Freer Gallery in Washington, D.C.
 The third was brought to Manchuria by the last emperor Puyi (1906–1967) while he was the puppet emperor of Manchukuo under Japanese rule.
 When the Japanese surrendered in 1945 the painting disappeared.
 After ten years the Liaoning Province Museum recovered it.
 The fifth copy was bought by the British Museum in 1930 and is generally dated to the Ming Dynasty.